mimecuvalo/cra-all-the-things/docs/readme.md

   - exception collector
   - system info
 - add docusaurus / read the docs (for this repo and template)
-- update createNonceAndSetCSP - probably have to intercept entry file and add nonce manually for webpack dynamically loaded js, then might not need csp at nginx layer
 - i18n features
   - package name to avoid conflicts
   - message extractor